 - 250 grams (2 cups) icing or powdered sugar, sifted

 - 1/2 teaspoon vanilla extract

-- In a large mixing bowl, beat the butter until creamy and smooth and then sift in half the icing sugar and add the vanilla.
+- In a large mixing bowl, beat the butter until creamy and smooth and then add sugar and vanilla.
 Add a tablespoon of milk to help loosen up the mixture.
-Add the rest of the icing sugar and continue to beat.
-Add a tablespoon of milk if needed.
-The icing should be nice and creamy but thick enough to hold its shape.
-Add the food colouring and give it a good stir until the icing is evenly coloured.
-Pipe the icing onto the cake and then cut and serve.
+Mix until smooth and creamy.
+The icing should be thick enough to hold its shape but if it’s too thick, add an extra tablespoon of milk.